Update by user Jan 20, 2017

 I have had to specifically tell the customer service rep that it was not a final sale item at the time of purchase for them to allow that item to be returned.
 5) It has been nearly two months since Fabletics claims they have issued me a refund, yet it has never appeared on my credit card.

-Review about: Fabletics Customer Care.
+Product or Service Mentioned: Fabletics Customer Care.

 Reason of review: Return, Exchange or Cancellation Policy.